-The School District's general obligation bond rating was A+ by S&P Global Ratings and Aa3 by Moody's Investors Service as of June 30, 2020.
-The State limits the amount of general obligation debt that schools can issue to 15 percent of the State Equalized Value of all taxable property within the School District's boundaries.
+The School District's general obligation bond rating was A+ by S&P Global Ratings and A2 by Moody's Investors Service as of June 30, 2022.
+The State limits the amount of general obligation debt that schools can issue to 15 percent of the state equalized value of all taxable property within the School District's boundaries.
 If the School District issues qualified debt (i.e., debt backed by the State of Michigan), such obligations are not subject to this debt limit.
 The School District's outstanding debt meets the qualified status requirements and is not subject to the general obligation statutorily imposed limit.

-In addition, the School District participates in the School Bond Loan Fund and School Loan Revolving Fund, which had \$35 million in debt outstanding versus \$96 million in the previous year.
-Other obligations include accrued vacation pay and sick leave.
+In addition, the School District participates in the School Bond Loan Fund and School Loan Revolving Fund, which had approximately \$32.2 million in debt outstanding versus less than \$10 thousand in the previous year.
+Other obligations include accrued vacation pay, sick leave, and early retirement incentives.
 We present more detailed information about our long-term liabilities in the notes to the financial statements.